Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_33_MachineLearning/MachineLearning.md

 ![k-means clustering](kmeans.gif)

-Figure.
 This shows how for every iteration the cluster changes until the algorithm finishes.
 For each iteration, the cluster and its cluster mean changes until the algorithm is finished.

 ## Classification